 This is by far THE BEST deodorant I have ever used.
 No joke – and it comes from my very own kitchen.
-I’ve tried so many natural deodorants, regular deodorants, etc., and they all make my pits smell funny.
-I used to always think homemade products weren’t as effective – that was until I found essential oils.
+I’ve tried so many natural deodorants, regular deodorants, etc., and they all make my pits smell funky.
+I used to always think homemade products weren’t as effective – that was until I found the magical world of essential oils. 😉

 First, some info:

 Unless you have been living under a rock for the past decade, you already know that antiperspirants contain aluminum salts, which stop you from sweating.
 This may sound great to you, and give you confidence at a sweltering mid-summer BBQ party, but it is actually not a good thing.
 Your underarm sweat glands are there for a reason – to release the sweat and toxins from your body to keep you healthy.